 Adam’s River Salmon Run

 Adams River has the world’s largest salmon run in early fall.
-This is the time of the year when the river turn red with salmon returning to spawn.
+This is the time of year when the river turns red with salmon returning to spawn.
 Each year, salmon make their long journey home from the Pacific Ocean, up to the fresh waters of the Adams River where they were born.
 Here they lay their eggs, then die leaving their body for food.
 Learn more about the journey.

 2. Sicamous

-Small batch, hand crafted moonshine is made at After Dark.
+A small batch of hand-crafted moonshine is made at After Dark.

 3. Salmon Arm